brave/vault/README.md

 | `earliest`    | timestamp, the earliest expiration date for this size                |
 | `latest`      | timestamp, the latest expiration date for this size                  |

-If `format` is true, then timestamps are returned in _relative_ seconds;
+If `format` is `true`, then timestamps are returned in _relative_ seconds;
-otherwise, they are returned in the number of micro-seconds since the UNIX epoch.
+otherwise, they are returned in the number of milliseconds since the UNIX epoch.

 The operator uses the `GET /v1/oip/ads/categories/{category}` to get information about a particular advertising category.
 The parameters are: